benbalter/wordpress-to-jekyll-exporter/docs/CONTRIBUTING.md

 [Open an issue](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.

+## Troubleshooting

+Many shared hosts may use an outdated version of PHP by default.
+WordPress to Jekyll Export requires PHP 5.6 or greater.

+See [this document](required-php-version.md) for example error messages, instructions on how to determine your PHP version, and how to update to a newer version of PHP.

 ## Your first contribution